COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 Wagner added, "I am for a mandatory vaccination for certain groups, not for the whole population," such as for "people who work in the hospitals."

-Karl Lauterbach, health expert and member of the Social Democratic Party (SPD), accused Angela Merkel's outgoing administration of failing to act quickly to prevent COVID-19 infection numbers from soaring.
+Karl Lauterbach, a physician and a parliamentarian for the SPD, accused Angela Merkel's outgoing administration of failing to act quickly to prevent COVID-19 infection numbers from soaring.

-Lauterbach, a professor in health economics and epidemiology, said complacency had led to the country battling record-breaking coronavirus cases.
+A professor in health economics and epidemiology, Lauterbach said complacency had led to the country battling record-breaking coronavirus cases.

 He insisted that new rules proposed by the likely incoming SPD, Green and FDP government were enough to stop the spread of infection.